EAST-J/Dynhor/README.md

 - [ ] 🛠️ Release the processing code with custom data
 - [ ] 🛠️ Release the reconstruction code based on NeuS
 - [ ] 🚀 Replace NeuS with instant-nsr-pl for faster reconstruction

+🚧**[WIP]**: I’ve updated the code in the `dev` branch to include the reconstruction part using [instant-nsr-pl](https://github.com/bennyguo/instant-nsr-pl).
+You can follow the instructions in `example.sh` to use it.
+However, some parts of the code may still require further adjustments.

 ## Installation
 ### Set up the environment